andrialexandrou/recent-notes-timeline/readme.md

 ### As a Regular View

-- Click the clock icon in the ribbon sidebar
+- Click the Recent Notes Timeline icon in the ribbon sidebar
 - Use the command palette and search for "Show Recent Notes Timeline"
 - Create a hotkey in Obsidian settings for quick access